 Website Developer, Database and Content Manager

 Jen joined the team in mid-August 2020 as our Web Developer and Content Manager.
-She not only designed our fantastic website but also built our online registration and members’ platform.
-Jen has been the recipient of our Volunteer of the Year award for both 2023 and 2024 for her dedication and commitment to PADs.
+She designed our website and built our online registration and members’ platform.
+Jen has been the recipient of our Volunteer of the Year award for both 2023 and 2024, recognising her ongoing dedication and commitment to PADs.

-Jen’s background is in Software Development, having worked in recent years as a React Developer.
-Prior to that, she spent several years as a Full Stack Developer for one of the UK’s leading financial service providers.
-Jen also lends a hand at local events with her corgi, Keith!
+Jen’s background is in software development, having worked as a React Developer in recent years.
+Prior to this, she spent several years as a Full Stack Developer for one of the UK’s leading financial services providers.
+Jen also supports PADs at local events with her corgi, Keith.

 Mental Health Trainer

-Jess joined PADS in March 2024 to deliver mental health training to our Volunteer Trainers.
+Jess joined PADs in March 2024 to deliver mental health training to our volunteers and trainers.

-Jess is a Psychology graduate and a BACP registered psychotherapist (British Association for Counselling and Psychotherapy).
-She works in private practice in Bristol and practices a trauma-informed, emotion-focussed type of therapy called ISTDP (Intensive, Short Term, Dynamic Psychotherapy).
-She is in training to become a teacher and supervisor of this modality.
-Jess’ previous roles include training volunteers to deliver horticultural therapy for a homelessness charity in London, support work for survivors of domestic violence and rehab work with brain injury patients.
-Jess loves all animals and has a special affinity with dogs.
-But don’t tell that to her rescue cat!
+Jess is a Psychology graduate and a BACP-registered psychotherapist (British Association for Counselling and Psychotherapy).
+She works in private practice in Bristol and specialises in a trauma-informed, emotion-focused approach called Intensive Short-Term Dynamic Psychotherapy (ISTDP).
+She is currently in training to become a teacher and supervisor in this modality.

-Anna joined the PADs team in 2024 to help out with admin.
+Anna joined the PADs team in 2024 to help out with admin and has since completed her Safeguarding certification.
 She has a social science degree and has worked and volunteered for several nonprofit organisations over the years.
 She enjoys being outside and has a pet cat that behaves more like a dog!

 PADs recruits professional dog trainers with a strong background in practical experience supported by theoretical knowledge.
 All our trainers are force-free, qualified, and registered as trainers or behaviourists.
 They hold appropriate professional indemnity and public liability insurance and have enhanced DBS checks.
 From Spring 2024, our trainers will be available volunteering with registered In Training PADs Members within their local catchment areas.